Sruthika-hub-ux/custom-project/README.md

 Developed by [sruthika T].

 ### CREATE AWS LAMBDA FOR ADDING TWO NUMBERS
-Set Up AWS CLI or Console:
+1.Set Up AWS CLI or Console:

 Log in to your AWS account and go to the Lambda service.
 Click "Create Function" and select "Author from scratch".